damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 ## Part 1: God's Plan for Work (The Origins of Work)

-For as long as there have been people, there has been work.
-But where does work come from?
-Why was it created?

 God Designed Work

+Where does work come from?
 The book starts off with the Biblical origin of work.
 Work was created by God.
 God himself worked.
 He created the heavens and earth, man and woman, all creation.
 Because we were created in God's image, and God worked, we also work.

 Regardless of *how* work came into existence, we all realize work is a basic human need that we have.
 We need to work.
 It gives us a sense of accomplishment,